 Student advising

 While faculty and staff of the School of Business provide information and advice, the student is ultimately responsible for knowing and satisfying the degree requirements of his or her program.
-Students should familiarize themselves with curriculum requirements, appropriate sequencing of courses and course prerequisites detailed in the Shared undergraduate business curriculum page of this Bulletin and university academic regulations covered in the academic regulations section of this bulletin.
+Students should familiarize themselves with curriculum requirements, appropriate sequencing of courses and course prerequisites detailed in the degree requirements section within each major page of this bulletin and university academic regulations covered in the academic regulations section of this bulletin.

 Double majors